Coronado Islands: Fauna

 There are colonies of birds that nest on the islands and can be spotted in the nearby waters like gulls, cormorants, pelicans, storm-petrels, and alcids.
 The Coronado Islands have the largest known colony of the rare Scripps's murrelet.
-Pilón de Azúcar, better known as Middle Rock, is host to the northernmost nesting colony of brown boobies on the west coast of North America.
+Pilón de Azúcar, better known as Middle Rock, is host to a nesting colony of Cocos Boobies.

 Ten species of reptiles and amphibians are also found on the islands.
 The best known is the Coronado rattlesnake (Crotalus oreganus caliginis), which is a smaller subspecies than the one found on the mainland.
 There is also the Coronado Island gopher snake, which feeds off birds' eggs, the Coronado skink, which is found on all four islands, and the arboreal salamanders which live on the three biggest islands.
 Southern alligator lizards are found on the north, south and central islands.

 There are two types of land mammals on the islands: rabbits and mice.
 How they reached the islands is currently unknown.

 Sea mammals are plentiful and it is not uncommon to see groups of California sea lions and seals.
 Middle Island is home to a small colony of northern elephant seals.